mramadhanrh/react-boilerplate/README.md

 ## 🌠 Styleguide

-I oftenly use Airbnb styleguide that you could refer to this [url](https://github.com/airbnb/javascript/tree/master/react)
+I often use Airbnb styleguide that you could refer to this [url](https://github.com/airbnb/javascript/tree/master/react)